elugens/hello-javascript/docs/browser-related-questions/forms-controls/forms-events.md

 In this example, we have an HTML form with an input field for the user's name and a submit button.
 The JavaScript code adds an event listener to the form's "submit" event.
 When the user submits the form, the event listener callback function is executed.

 Inside the callback function, we prevent the default form submission behavior using `event.preventDefault()`.
-Then we retrieve the value entered in the input field, display a message using `alert()`, perform any additional logic or actions as needed, and finally reset the form using `form.reset()`.
+Then we retrieve the value entered in the input field, display a message in the console using `console.log()`, perform any additional logic or actions as needed, and finally reset the form using `form.reset()`.

 This is a basic example, but it demonstrates how to handle a form event in JavaScript and perform actions based on the user's input.